datadrivenconstruction/CAD-BIM-to-Code-Automation-Pipeline-DDC-Workflow/README.md

 ## 🛠 Features

 - 🔄 Convert `.rvt`, `.ifc`, `.dwg` to:
-  - 📊 Excel (element data)
+  - 📊 Excel (element data as a matrix - project elements in the rows, all properties of all elements in the columns))
+  - 🧱 Polygonal geometry (only Revit and IFC) into an open geometric format `.dae` (Collada)
-  - 📋 Revit Schedules
+  - 📋 Schedules (only for Revit)
-  - 📄 Drawing Sheets (PDF)
+  - 📄 Drawing Sheets (PDF) (only for Revit)
 - ✅ Quality Control with validation rules
 - 🤖 Ask AI to generate custom Python code
 - 📈 Instantly get charts, stats, summaries from your model